Matera with Me!

 How many stories are told concerning this part of Italy

-King Frederick II of Swabia, the stupor mundi who in 1200 built some of his castles in Melfi and Lagopesole; but also tales of robbers like Carmine Crocco who in 1800 was the head of the bandits roaming the Vulture: hard to tell whether hero or bandit.
+King Frederick II of Swabia, the stupor mundi who in 1200 built some of his castles; the most mysterious is Castel del Monte but the castles in Melfi and Lagopesole are amazing too; tales of robbers like Carmine Crocco who in 1800 was the head of the bandits roaming the Vulture: hard to tell whether hero or bandit.

 The Rock Churches will fascinate you, these were places of prayer in olden times, and then became homes and shelters for animals.